madhoolikacvss/MUSCLEMOTION/README.md

 `demo_results`.

 **TODOs / known limitations:**
-- This package has not yet been validated against MUSCLEMOTION's actual `demo_stack.tif`/`demo_results` reference output , all current tests use synthetic data with hand-computable or hand-constructed expected values.
-Running `LegacyFlags.all_legacy()` against the real demo dataset and comparing output files is the natural next validation step.
 - `run_batch`'s `n_jobs > 1` parallel path pickles each well's stack
   across process boundaries, which is only efficient when `inputs` contains file paths (loaded independently in each worker) rather than already-loaded large in-memory arrays.

-# BUG report
-1. In the macro, they only populate unitySelection for N-1 elements so the last element is always 0 - unityscore therefore is 0 wve when SpeedY != speedYSift